The Magnus Protocol 40 - Public Image

 harder.

+Toys have changed.
 The children are less credulous.

 I have tried a few times, but have found myself without a chosen child for many years, and those who hear my story now find it quaint.

-This perhaps is why the Heimlichon Heimlich you find is somewhat less fearsome than he once might have been.
+This perhaps is why the Heimlichon Heimlich you find is somewhat less fearsome than than he once might have been.

 But we shall see, I suppose.

 I shall change again, I am sure.
+I shall adapt.

-And Heinrich Hon Heimlich will be there to feast on that fear when it comes.
+Because change is a strange and scary word for a child, and Heinrich hon Heimlich will be there to feast on that fear when it comes.

-Alice Klaa.
+Alice Clar

 You killed children.